-Standing Indian Campground Trail is a 4.3 mile moderately trafficked out and back trail located near Franklin, NC that features a river and is rated as difficult.
+Standing Indian Campground Trail is a 4.3 mile moderately trafficked out and back trail located near Franklin, North Carolina that features a river and is rated as difficult.
 The trail is primarily used for hiking and camping and is accessible from April until November.

 Directions from Franklin, NC: Travel US 64 southwest for 10 - 15 miles taking a left on State Highway 1448.

 I failed to note nice little mom and pa store in the campground, real nice people (owners).
 Also, bugs bugs bugs throughout the entire trail due to the flow of water, creeks, marsh, etc... load up on DEET.